ericf1/ftwbot/README.md

 | remove | ``{social-media-platform} {username}`` | Removes a social media account from the list of accounts being tracked | ``s!remove twitter Cloud9``|
 | ping | None | Pong | ``s!ping`` |

-*Note that for posts to send you must have a channel set first with s!setChannel!
+*Note that for posts to send you must have a channel set first with s!setChannel

 Future
 ---
 - Implementing Reddit and YouTube APIs
 - Creating custom web links for Discord webhooks
-- Implemmenting Redis Database
+- Implementing Redis Database

 Suggestions are appreciated and can be posted to the [Discussions](https://github.com/ericf1/ftwbot/discussions) page.